Integrated Plan for Carer Support Services

-Stage two of the Plan included the design and development of a proposed new integrated carer support service system through the co-design process.
+Stage two of the Plan focused on a two year process to design a proposed new carer service system with the carer sector, carers and the public.
 This process included the development of a draft Service Concept for the delivery of interventions to improve outcomes for carers.
-The draft Service Concept was available for consultation from 2 May 2016 to 16 June 2016 and you can view the published submissions and Summary Report on DSS Engage.
+The draft Service Concept was open for public consultation in May and June 2016 and the published submissions and Summary Report can be viewed on DSS Engage.

-Feedback on the draft Service Concept and further co-design activities informed the development of a draft Service Delivery Model, which outlines the way support is proposed to be delivered to carers in the future.
+Feedback on the draft Service Concept and further design activities informed the development of a draft Service Delivery Model for an Integrated Carer Support Service, outlining the proposed way support would be delivered to carers in the future.

-The focus of the draft Service Delivery Model is to provide services to more carers, with the aim to reach carers earlier in their caring journey in order to sustain them by providing supports that build their capacity, reduce strain, enable increased participation and ultimately improve their wellbeing.
+The draft Service Delivery Model’s focus is to provide services to more carers, with the aim to reach carers earlier in their caring journey in order to sustain them by providing supports that build their capacity, reduce strain, enable increased participation and ultimately improve their wellbeing.

-The draft Service Delivery Model was open for public consultation from 6 November to 16 December 2016.
+The draft Service Delivery Model was open for public consultation during November and December 2016.
 There were 85 submissions received from service providers, carers, government agencies and peak bodies and over 900 responses received to the carer survey.
-The submissions that have been permitted to be made publically available, can be viewed on the DSS Engage website.
+The submissions that have been permitted to be made publically available can be viewed on the DSS Engage website.